garetethan/hardy-libraries/README.md

 ## Network Listener
 **Sample Use of Listeners**

-Install the script and then put any of below snippets as per need.
+Install the [script](https://github.com/sid-the-sloth1/libraries/blob/main/network%20listener.js) and then put any of below snippets in your own code/Userscripts as per need.

 ```javascript